 TRI EASEL HALLOWEEN CARD INSTRUCTIONS

-It is actually quite simple to create the tri easel fold.
+It is actually quite simple to create the tri easel fold and it has real wow factor.
 I work in metric therefore my 14.9cm card front was cut at 4.9 and 9.8.
 Then I used the score blade to score three diagonal lines on the resulting strips.

 However, for this card I used basic white card cut to the same size as the 3 panels and embossed with the Brick & Mortar 3D embossing folder.
 Cut diagonally and placed individually onto each triangle after the diagonal line was scored on each one.
 The diagonal pieces were carefully placed and minor overhanging edges trimmed off.

-Except for the very bottom piece which was black & white buffalo check DSP.
+The very bottom piece was black & white buffalo check DSP.
 I sponged white ink onto the DSP to bring the contrast down.
 There is a similar pattern that would work in the Peaceful Place DSP in the July – December 2021 Mini Catalogue.
 Or you could use a Halloween themed DSP here.

 The Sparkle of the Season stamps and Seasonal Swirls Dies were perfect with the leafy wreath, pumpkins, bats, broomstick and sentiment.
 Very versatile, with imagery for Autumn, Halloween and Christmas all in the one set.
 I’m pleased to have invested in this bundle from the July – December 2021 Mini Catalogue.